lepidus/deleteIncompleteSubmissions/README.md

 # Compatibility

-This plugin is compatible with OJS 3.3.0
+This plugin is compatible with the following PKP applications:

+- OJS 3.3.0
+- OPS 3.3.0

 # Installation